Xilinx/Vitis_Accel_Examples/host/host_global_bandwidth_5.0_shell/details.md

 Host Global Bandwidth Test for 5.0 Shell
 =========================================

-This example tests the bandwidth of the interconnect between host and global memory for 3 cases : host to global memory transfer, global memory to host transfer and bidirectional transfer.
+This example tests the bandwidth of the interconnect between host and global memory for 3 cases:
+* host to global memory transfer,
+* global memory to host transfer, and
+* bidirectional transfer

 Host and device are connected via PCIe interconnect and latency of this interconnect can be seen as the acceleration tax for the application.
 Hence, these transfers should be efficiently managed.

 Different combinations of buffer sizes and number of buffers are created and data to be transferred is filled into buffers using `clEnqueueFillBuffer` API in which pattern with which buffers are to be filled can be specified.